LabZDjee/agc-util/README.md

 - `objects`: array of objects with the following struct:

   - `name`: string, object name
-  - `attributes`: array of objects with the following struct:
+  - `attributes`: array of `attribute` objects with the following struct:
     - `name`: string, attribute name
     - `value`: string, attribute value
     - `readOnly`: boolean, true if attribute is read-only
-  - `line`: number, line number where meta tag is located
+    - `line`: number, line number where attribute is located

 - `data`: array of (key, value) pairs with the following struct:
   - `name`: string, the key